maxmoundas/NanoGPT/README.md

 Datasets:
 * shakespeare.txt: All of Shakespeare's work, which can be downloaded at: https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt
-* travisscott.txt: All of Travis Scott's lyrics (as of October 10, 2023)
+* travis_scott.txt: All of Travis Scott's lyrics (as of October 10, 2023)
+* trump_tweets.txt: All of President Trump's tweets (excluding retweets)